≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 In general, psychologists attend graduate school in psychology.
 If the psychologist has a doctorate, this indicates that they have completed four to six years of didactic coursework, followed by one to two years of supervised direct patient therapy work (APA, 2017a).

-Social workers generally have two years of graduate-level training, which is then followed up by two to three years of supervised clinical work with patients (APA, 2017a).
+Social workers typically undergo two years of graduate-level training, followed by two to three years of supervised clinical work with patients (APA, 2017a).

-What types of therapy are available out there?
+What types of therapy are available?
 There are dozens of types of therapy approaches.
-A list of some of the top, most popular, and evidence-based therapies available include (Psychology Today, 2023):
+A list of some of the top, most popular, and evidence-based therapies available includes (Psychology Today, 2023):

-Eye Movement Desensitization and Reprocessing, or EMDR, is an interesting therapy technique!
-It involves recalling a specific traumatic experience and recounting the details of it while following side-to-side eye movements demonstrated by the therapist (Psychology Today, n.d.-b).
+EMDR is an interesting therapy technique!
+It involves recalling a specific traumatic experience and recounting its details while following side-to-side eye movements demonstrated by the therapist (Psychology Today, n.d.-b).
 It is said that the lateral movements of the eyes, along with talking about the specific traumatic experience, are thought to work to reduce the emotional charge of the memory so that the traumatic experience can be stripped of its power to trigger anxiety and avoidance symptoms (Psychology Today, n.d.-b).
 EMDR was initially developed to treat PTSD, but it has also been found to be beneficial in treating anxiety disorders, including panic and phobias, depression, dissociative disorders, obsessive-compulsive disorders, personality disorders, and eating disorders (Psychology Today, n.d.-b).

-If you are interested in looking at the other therapies available, you can use this link.
+If you are interested in looking at the other therapies available, you can use the link here.
 When you click on each kind of therapy, you can see a description of the treatment, when it is indicated, how it works, what to expect, and what to look for in a specific therapist.

 It is important to note that therapy can be initiated at any time as long as you have a goal in mind.
 You do not have to wait until the crisis point before seeking professional help.
 It is an even better idea to start working with a therapist when you initially begin struggling or are having trouble getting past something traumatic or challenging in your life so that you can have someone help you through times, to be accessible in case it escalates to the level of a crisis, or to be available to you in the event of emergencies, and to help prevent a crisis; having that person assist you in processing emotions, identifying triggers, and helping you to adapt your thinking to healthier thought patterns.

 Depending on where you work, you might have access to therapy services you did not know you had!
-Take a moment to check your employee benefits right now for an Employee Assistance Program (EAP).
+Take a moment to check your employee benefits for an Employee Assistance Program (EAP).
 Maybe you knew about access to this service but assumed it was a financial savings program or other service assistance, such as childcare.
-An EAP program is generally a service that provides the staff with access to assessment, short-term counseling, referral, and management, sometimes even coaching, for mental health reasons (U.S. Department of Health and Human Services [HHS], 2023).
-In most cases, the nurse is allotted a set number of therapy/counseling sessions per year that can be used free of charge.
+An EAP program is generally a service that provides the staff with access to assessment, short-term counseling, referral, and management, sometimes even coaching, for mental health reasons (HHS, 2023).
+In most cases, nurses are allotted a set number of therapy/counseling sessions per year that can be used free of charge.
 Some hospital systems allocate 4-6 sessions every year.
 Not only are you entitled to this benefit, but you are also allowed to pick and choose from a list of therapists available in your area.

 Some nurses become concerned that if their workplace knew they were suffering from a mental health condition, they might be discriminated against or fired.
 These programs ensure that services are kept confidential, except when the individual is at risk of harm to themselves or others (HHS, 2023).
-In addition, most of these programs boast 24-hour-a-day, seven-days-a-week access to mental health professionals (HHS, 2023).
+Additionally, most of these programs offer 24-hour, seven-day-a-week access to mental health professionals (HHS, 2023).

-The goal of the EAP access benefit is an investment in staff that allows employees to work to manage their life’s challenges with professionals for free to live happier, healthier lives (HHS, 2023).
-Many times, the EAP services can be extended to family members!
-Sometimes, the nurse is allotted six sessions a year, as is each family member!
-This is a benefit you will want to utilize!
+The goal of the EAP access benefit is an investment in staff that allows employees to work through challenges with professionals for free to live happier, healthier lives (HHS, 2023).
+Often, EAP services can be extended to family members.

 The mental health crisis is a real thing that we, as a country and a society in general, are dealing with.
 It is no secret that we are severely lacking in having enough mental health professionals for everyone requiring access.
 With that being said, it can be a challenge to find someone accepting new patients/clients.
 But it is certainly not impossible!
 Given the opportunities for in-person and online teletherapy options, there are many opportunities to meet with a professional for therapy.